 There are several ways of contesting the decision, obtaining an extension or requesting regularization under certain conditions.
 However, these procedures are subject to strict deadlines and require a good command of administrative and legal procedures.

 What should I do if I receive an OQTF?
 What remedies are available?
-How can you avoid forced expulsion and maximize your chances of staying in France?
-This detailed legal guide helps you understand the law in depth, and gives you the key steps to defend your rights in the face of an OQTF.
+How to avoid forced expulsion and maximize your chances of staying in France ?
+This detailed legal guide helps you understand the law in depth, and gives you the key steps to defend your rights against an OQTF.

 Understanding the OQTF: What is it and why is it issued?